Eight-P/BD.8P/Themes/README.md

 The theme.css file offers variables that can be changed for customization and can be edited with any text editor or the edit feature within BetterDiscord.

-Make sure you save your changes to make them apply.

 <br/>

 ### Any changes made to the theme file directly are reset by theme file updates.